Change your sex indicator if you’re 15 or younger

 - Provide a signed written statement from a professional.

 - Send your completed application, supporting documents, written professional statement and payment (if required) by mail or fax.
 Or contact Vital Statistics to book an appointment.

 How long it takes

-It should take 3 to 5 weeks to complete the application process.
+It should take 2 to 3 months to complete the application process.
 It can take longer if more information is needed or if your form hasn’t been filled in correctly.

 Visa, MasterCard, American Express, debit card, cheque, money order, cash.
 A cheque or money order should be made payable to the Minister of Finance.
 Payment options may vary depending on how you apply.